 For every pound of dairy a cow produces, it will also produce two pounds of manure.
 Managing these nutrients requires balancing complex factors, such as soil needs, transportation costs, and storage capacity.
 So how can farmers make decisions that are good for our lakes and their bottom line?

 Having a Nutrient Management Plan on file is the first step farmers can take to be a good steward of nutrients.
 Practices like manure composting, manure digestion, and low-disturbance manure injection can help give farmers more control over when and where to apply nutrients.
 This is always good news for our lakes!

 Partners in Pride

 Our agricultural partner, Yahara Pride Farms, is a farmer-led group working to protect soil and water quality in our watershed, while making the economic case for conservation practices.
-We’re proud to support their work with over $500,000 in financial support since 2012.
+We’re proud to support their work with close to $500,000 in support since 2012.
 Learn more about our agricultural partner.